-Medical Assessment Category/Item Points Available per Item (P) • Weight (W) Range of Possible Weighted Score per Item (P) x (W)
+Category/Item per Item (P) (W) Weighted Score per Item (P) x (W)

-MEDICAL CONDITIONS SECTION NC
+MEDICAL CONDITIONS SECTION

 Paralysis • 0 - 1 • 6.5 • 0 - 6.5

-Alzheimer's OBS, or Dementia 1 • 20 • 0 - 20
+Alzheimer's, OBS, or Dementia • 0 - 1 • 20 • 0 - 20

-SERVICES SERVICES AND TREATMENTS SECTION
+SERVICES AND TREATMENTS SECTION

 Oxygen • 0 - 1 • 5 • 0 - 5

 Term Definition

 Aggression Physically attacking another, including:

 Throwing an object;

-• Punching;
+Punching;

 Biting;

-• Pushing;
+Pushing;

 Pinching;

+Pulling hair;

+Scratching; or

-Pulling hair; Scratching; or Physically threatening behavior.
-Bathing The process of washing, rinsing, and drying all parts of the body, including an applicant's or member's ability to transfer to a tub or shower and to obtain bath water and equipment.
-Continence The applicant's or member's ability to control the discharge of body waste from bladder and bowel.
+Physically threatening behavior.

+Bathing The process of washing, rinsing, and drying all parts of the body, including an

+applicant's or member's ability to transfer to a tub or shower and to obtain bath water and equipment.

+Continence The customer's ability to control the discharge of body waste from bladder and bowel.

 Current or currently Belonging to the present time.

 Dressing The physical process of choosing, putting on, securing fasteners, and removing clothing and footwear.
 Dressing includes choosing a weather-appropriate article of clothing but excludes aesthetic concerns.
-Dressing includes the applicant's or member's ability to put on artificial limbs, braces, and other appliances that are needed daily.
+Dressing includes the customer's ability to put on artificial limbs, braces, and other appliances that are needed daily.

 Eating The process of putting food and fluids by any means into the digestive system.

-Elderly An applicant or member who is age 65 or older.
-Emotional and cognitive functioning An applicant's or member's orientation and mental state, as evidenced in aggressive, self-injurious, wandering, disruptive, and resistive behaviors.
-Functional assessment An evaluation of information about an applicant's or member's ability to perform activities related to: Developmental milestones; Activities of daily living; Communication; and Behavior.
-Grooming An applicant's or member's process of tending to appearance.
-Grooming includes: Combing or brushing hair; Washing face and hands; Shaving; Oral hygiene (including denture care); and Menstrual care.
-Grooming does not include aesthetics such as styling, skin care, nail care, and applying cosmetics.
+Elderly A customer who is age 65 or older.

+Emotional and cognitive functioning An customer's orientation and mental state, as evidenced in aggressive, self-injurious, wandering, disruptive, and resistive behaviors.

+Functional assessment An evaluation of information about a customer's ability to perform activities related to:

+Developmental milestones;

+Activities of daily living;

+Communication; and

+Behavior.

+Grooming A customer's process of tending to appearance.
+Grooming includes:

+Combing or brushing hair;

+Shaving; and

+Oral hygiene (including denture care).

+Grooming does not include aesthetics such

+as styling, skin care, nail care, and applying cosmetics.
 Intervention Therapeutic treatment, including the use of medication, behavior modification, and physical restraints to control behavior.
 Intervention may be formal or informal and includes actions taken by friends or family to control the behavior.
-Medical assessment An evaluation of an applicant's or member's medical condition and the applicant's or member's need for medical services.
+Medical assessment An evaluation of a customer's medical condition and the customer's need for medical services.
 Medical or nursing services and treatments, or services and treatments Specific, ongoing medical, psychiatric, or nursing intervention used actively to resolve or prevent deterioration of a medical condition.
 Durable medical equipment and activities of daily living assistive devices are not treatment unless the equipment or device is used specifically and actively to resolve the existing medical condition.
-Mobility The extent of an applicant's or member's purposeful movement within a residential environment.
-Orientation Means an applicant's or member's awareness of self in relation to person, place, and time.
-Physically disabled An applicant or member who is determined physically impaired by the Administration through the PAS assessment as allowed under the Administration's Section 1115 Waiver with CMS.
+Mobility The extent of a customer's purposeful movement within a residential environment.
+Orientation A customer's awareness of self in relation to person, place, and time.
+Physically disabled A customer who is determined physically impaired by the Administration through the PAS assessment as allowed under the Administration's Section 1115 Waiver with CMS.
 Resistiveness Inappropriately obstinate and uncooperative behaviors, including: Passive or active obstinate behaviors; Refusing to participate in self-care; or Refusing to take necessary medications.
 Resistiveness does not include difficulties with auditory processing or reasonable expressions of self-advocacy.
 Self-injurious behavior Repeated self-induced, abusive behavior that is directed toward infliction of immediate physical harm to the body.
 Self-injurious behavior does not include suicide attempts, accidents or risky lifestyle choices.
 Sensory Of or relating to the senses.
-Toileting The process involved in an applicant's or member's managing the elimination of urine and feces in an appropriate place.
-Transferring An applicant's or member's ability to move horizontally or vertically between two surfaces within a residential environment, excluding transfer for toileting or bathing.
+Toileting The process involved in a customer's managing the elimination of urine and feces in an appropriate place.
+Transferring A customer's ability to move horizontally or vertically between two surfaces within a residential environment, excluding transfer for toileting or bathing.
 Vision The ability to perceive objects with the eyes.
-Wandering An applicant's or member's moving about with no rational purpose and with a tendency to go beyond the physical parameter of the residential environment.
+Wandering A customer's moving about with no rational purpose and with a tendency to go beyond the physical parameter of the residential environment.